Postpartum depression

 A number of risk factors are specific to postpartum depression.
 It is more likely to affect a woman if she:

-• has previously had a mental illness, such as anxiety disorders or depression
+• has previously had anxiety disorders or depression.

-• experiences stress and stressful life events during her pregnancy and after the birth
+• experienced/experiences stress and stressful life events during her pregnancy and after the birth.

-• has relationship problems or lives alone, suffers domestic violence, or generally lacks social support
+• is in an unhappy relationship or lives alone, suffers domestic violence or generally lacks social support.

 How common is postpartum depression?

-Up to 15% of all women suffer from depression in the first three months after giving birth.
+Up to 15% of all women suffer from depression in the first 3 months after giving birth.

 Up to 15 in every 100 women suffer from depression in the first three months after giving birth.
-Around half of these (8 in every 100) develop a mild to moderate form, while 7 out of every 100 women suffer from severe postpartum depression.
+This depression can be mild for some women and more severe for others.

 How does postpartum depression progress?

 Without treatment, there is a risk that the depression will become chronic.
-In most cases, postpartum depression lasts between 4 and 6 months without treatment.
+If left untreated, postpartum depression usually lasts between 4 and 6 months.
 Some symptoms may persist even after a year has passed.

 Treatment should be sought for postpartum depression to prevent the depression from persisting for a long time.